jessbudd/portfolio-site/src/site/speaking.md

 Every meaningful interaction on the web is achieved with a form of some kind - letting users sign up to your service, contact you via your website, buy your product, and so on.
 Although creating a form can be as simple as adding text boxes and radio buttons, ensuring your form meets accessibility guidelines and can be used by people with disabilities requires a little more thought.

-In this talk, I'll discuss how to avoid common pitfalls when designing and developing forms for your website.
-We'll cover why you need labels, how to prevent users from making mistakes and how to help your users complete your form with ease.
+In this talk, we'll discuss learn how to avoid common pitfalls when designing and developing forms for your website.
+You'll learn why you need labels, how to prevent users from making mistakes and how to help your users complete your form with ease.

 <h3 >Making React Apps Accessible: It's easier than you think</h3>